 Honest Pencil specialises in print and digital media with a background in spatial design.

-Irish mum to tiny human Liam and currently cooking up another one.
+Irish mum to tiny humans Liam and Javier.

 I met Claire around August 2015, when I heard about the advert and thought I could help out with some boobie drawings.
 We would meet almost every Friday for some tea and idea sharing.
 The great thing about working with Claire and the project itself, is anything is possible and it keeps growing and growing.
 I’ve been honoured to work on the logo, the website, infographic, share some ideas on the advert graphics, postcards, stickers, banners, fabric… the list is endless and I look forward to seeing where we go in the future.